FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Firstly, a significant amount of time is spent on trials with loads that, in retrospect, are far from the final determined throughput.

-{::comment}

-    MB22: Won't age well

-    VP: I agree, should be reformulated, not sure how.

-    MK: Accepted proposed text change.
-    MK: Edited.

-{:/comment}

-{::comment}

-    MB23: Concretely, be affirmative if we provide an elaborated def, otherwise this statement can be removed.

-    VP: Reformulate to affirm and point.

-    MK: Agree.
-This is problem statement, not solution description, so removed this paragraph.
-    MK: Removed.

-{:/comment}

-{::comment}

-    MB24: Can we have a reference?

-    VP: Find references.

-    MK: Added wording connecting to the following paragraphs with explanations.
-    MK: Edited.

-{:/comment}

-{::comment}

-    MB25: Define "users".

-    VP: Yes, we should be more careful around role names.

-    MK: Added text.
-    MK: Edited.

-{:/comment}

 Secondly, [RFC2544] does not specify any stopping condition for throughput search, so users of testing equipment implementing the procedure already have access to a limited trade-off between search duration and achieved precision.
 However, each of the full 60-second trials doubles the precision.

-{::comment}

-    MB26: Can we include a reminder of the 2544 search basics? (no need to be verbose, though)?

-    VP: Maybe, not sure how feasible.

-    MK: Added.
-    MK: Edited.

-{:/comment}

 As such, not many trials can be removed without a substantial loss of precision.